fluid-project/infusion-docs/src/documents/IoCReferences.md

 For a conventional IoC reference (of the style `<componentRef>` rather than the style `<iocss expression>`), a search is begun upwards from the site of the reference in the component tree to find the first component which matches the context name.
 The following diagram shows a possible such reference site in green:

-**NOTE**: The following diagram needs to be updated to reflect the Infusion 2.0 visibility rules
+**NOTE**: The following diagram needs to be updated to reflect the Infusion 2.0 visibility rules - the "static environment" and "dynamic environment` no longer exist.

 ![IoC Reference Diagram](images/IoC-scope.svg "IoC Reference Diagram")